Less than $5 9th Grade Poetry Resources

 What’s Inside?

-• Poetry Prompts: A variety of prompts that encourage students to explore poetry centered around the American Symbols theme.
+• Poetry Prompts: A variety of prompts that encourage students to explore poetry centered around the Asian American History theme.

 • Creative Writing Prompts: Engaging and thought-provoking prompts that inspire students to write stories, personal narratives, and descriptive pieces.